pacokleitz/ambula/README.md

 * test:         Run all the go tests.
 ```

+The ambula node is written in [Go](https://go.dev/).
 You will need to install [golangci-lint](https://golangci-lint.run/usage/install/) cli for the lint task.
 You can look at the `Taskfile.yaml` file and the [Task documentation](https://taskfile.dev/usage/) for more infos about tasks.

 ## Contribute